 Kitchens come in all shapes and sizes, but it’s the shape that determines how well your kitchen area works for you.
 A good place to start is with your zoning priorities.
 Do you want an area for casual entertaining?
 A working area that you can use as a place to supervise kids’ homework while you cook?
-Plenty of storage?
+Do you want plenty of storage?
 Efficient cleaning up space?

 Our friendly Kitchen Craftsmen team have all the answers and helpful advice you need to manage your kitchen layout ideas, like how to set up your sink-cooktop-fridge work triangle.
 Pop in and chat to them, and consider which of these common shapes may be best for your beautiful new kitchen.

 This makes use of three walls or cabinet sections, giving you substantial storage space.
 When designing a kitchen The U-shape is a great option for families who spend time together in the kitchen.
 It works well as a separate area, or within an open plan design.
 You’ll have a good deal of benchtop space, and often a convenient breakfast bar too.

 A U-shaped kitchen can however feel more cramped than some of the other kitchen layouts.
 Corners may restrict movement, and make corner cupboards a little more difficult to access.
 Unless your U-shaped kitchen is very large, it won’t easily accommodate an island bench.
 If it’s very large, your work triangle is spread out.

 For today’s contemporary homes and lifestyles, the L-shaped kitchen is a great choice as it only uses two walls, creating a great open plan space.
 You can add an island bench or even a casual table and chairs – perfect for those who love to cook and socialise.
 An L-shape transforms your kitchen into a relaxed hub, and is ideal for a corner space, and for open plan living.
 It makes an excellent layout choice for smaller homes and apartments.